top of page

 Elias Kent Kane Chapter, NSDAR Member Honors

-• Karalyn Marselle was honored as 2019 VIS of the Year at State Conference in 2020 and served as State Vice-Chair VIS Social Media Compliance 2020-2021.
+• Kara Marselle was honored as 2019 VIS of the Year at State Conference held in 2020 and served as State Vice-Chair VIS Social Media Compliance 2020-2021.

 Elias Kent Kane 1794-1835, IL Secretary of State 1820-1824